 Don't have a sunlit spot?
 Grow lights with stands offer an efficient solution.

-The light stand shown at left makes it a cinch to grow vegetables, herbs and more in a compact space.
+The light stand shown above makes it a cinch to grow vegetables, herbs and more in a compact space.
 Energy-saving full-spectrum lights are adjustable with pull-chains, and brighter than standard tubes.
 The whole process is easier than you ever imagined.

 Which vegetables?
 Make a list of what you want to grow.
 If you've never grown vegetables before, browse plant catalogs for ideas.

 Water.
 Growing vegetables are thirsty.
 And an indoor vegetable garden is completely dependent on you to provide the moisture plants need to develop.
 Unlike most house plants that are grown in indirect light, your veggies and herbs are growing quickly under lights or in full sunlight all day.
 Check on them every day.

 Feed.
 Use an organic fertilizer, such as this organic tomato, vegetable & herb fertilizer to boost healthy growth.
 Don't fertilize seedlings until they grow 2 pairs of true leaves because the nitrogen can burn their foliage.
 If you use inorganic fertilizer, take care not to get it directly on the plant, which can cause fertilizer burn and may be harmful if consumed.
 In my opinion, organic fertilizers are much safer to use on vegetables.
 Whether you choose organic or inorganic fertilizers, follow package directions for use.

 Harvest ripe veggies.
 This may sound like a no-brainer.
 But even if you don't use all the vegetables, pick them anyway to encourage more production.
 Most vegetables will stop producing if the plant is allowed to go to seed.